-- There are free trails available from visitor reception to entertain children of different ages.
+- There are trails available from visitor reception to entertain children of different ages.
 Have a chat to the reception team about what your family would like to do.

 - We run events and activities regularly throughout the year.
 Have a look at our what's-on page to find out what's coming up soon.

 - Picnics and games are welcome in the paddock or parkland (please not in the formal garden).

 - Don't miss the corner of the paddock and spinney, where there are bug hotels, a small amount of wild play to explore, and where the chickens live.
 (Please don't feed the chickens human food, it can make them poorly.)